NicolaiVoldstedlund/BIMmanager_g_01/A2/README.md

 No use case examples match my focus area exactly, but their structure helped clarify how to organize and link the steps in my BPMN diagram.
 I built on these examples to ensure a clear workflow, even though my use case is distinct.

 ### 6. BPMN-diagram
-Check the link to the .svg file: https://github.com/NicolaiVoldstedlund/BIMmanager_g_01/blob/main/A2/IMG/GR01_A2.svg
+Check the link to the IMG folder where both the .bpmn and .svg file is located: https://github.com/NicolaiVoldstedlund/BIMmanager_g_01/tree/main/A2/IMG

 ---